How does the placement work?

 - verifying the student’s attainment of skills

-- meeting with the student and supervisor (teacher) from Swinburne for placement review meeting.
+- meeting with the student and supervisor (teacher) from Swinburne for mid-way and final placement review meetings.

 If a student has not notified you of their absence and has not attended placement in the first two days, please advise the supervisor from Swinburne.